sreejithc321/document_classification/README.md

-# Sentiment Analysis
+# Document Classification

+- build classifiers that will automatically tag new documents with appropriate category labels
-A program that can predict sentiment of a given review.
+- predict sentiment of a given review